tasmota/docs/docs/Berry.md

 - `frame_received`: (low-level) the raw zigbee message is passed as `bytes` and attributes are not yet decoded.
 The `bytes` buffer can be modified and passed back to the Tasmota Zigbee engine.
 - `attributes_raw`: (mid-level) Zigbee attributes are decoded but no transformation is applied yet.
 Attributes are only available in cluser/attribute format, names are not decoded and plug-ins are not yet applied.<BR>This is the perfect moment to change non-standard attributes and map them to standard ones.
 - `attributes_refined`: (high-level) Attributes are mapped to their names (when possible) and all transformations are applied.
 This is the last chance to change values.
+- `attributes_final`: (high-level) consolidated `attributes_refined`.
+It is triggered just before final and consolidated attributes are sent to MQTT.
+Zigbee typically waits for 350ms before sending attributes, so it can consolidate multiple sensors (like temperature + humidity + pressure) in a single MQTT message

 The format of methods are the following:
 `def <zigbee event>(event_type, frame, attr_list, idx)`